Canada Infrastructure Canada

 Canada Infrastructure Bank

-The Canada Infrastructure Bank is a new Crown corporation that operates at arm's length from government and is governed by a Board of Directors.
-The Bank is responsive and accountable to the Government and Parliament through the Minister of Infrastructure and Communities.
+The Canada Infrastructure Bank (CIB) is a Crown corporation that operates at arm's length from government and is governed by a Board of Directors.
+The CIB is accountable to the Government and Parliament through the Minister of Intergovernmental Affairs, Infrastructure and Communities.

-As part of the Government of Canada's historic Investing in Canada plan, the Canada Infrastructure Bank was announced as an additional tool that provincial, territorial, municipal and Indigenous partners can use to build infrastructure across Canada.
-The projects the Bank invests in will contribute to our long-term economic growth and support the creation of good, well-paying jobs for the middle class.
+As part of the Government of Canada's historic Investing in Canada Plan, the CIB works cooperatively with all levels of governments, private investors and project sponsors to identify potential infrastructure investments across Canada.
+CIB's investments contribute to Canada's long-term and sustainable economic growth, and support the creation of good, well-paying jobs.

-The Bank will use federal support to attract private sector and institutional investment to new revenue-generating infrastructure projects that are in the public interest.
-By leveraging the capital and expertise of the private sector, the Bank will help public dollars go further and keep our grant dollars for those projects that are more appropriate for traditional grant funding mechanisms.
+By leveraging the capital and expertise of the private sector, the CIB helps public dollars go further and keeps grant dollars for those projects that are more appropriate for traditional funding mechanisms.

-Over the next three years, the Canada Infrastructure Bank will deliver a $10 billion Growth Plan to help Canadians get back to work, connect more households and small businesses to high-speed Internet, strengthen Canadian agriculture, and help build a low-carbon economy.
+Announced in October 2020, the CIB's three-year, $10 billion Growth Plan is helping Canadians get back to work, connect more households and small businesses to high-speed Internet, strengthen Canadian agriculture, and help build a low-carbon economy.

-The CIB Growth Plan will invest in five major initiatives:
+The CIB Growth Plan is focused on investing in five priority sectors: